prevostc/docker-workshop/README.md

 * `-p` is a simple port mapping option, in this case, the container outside `8080` maps to the `8080` port
 * `-it` binds the container in a way that simulates a TTY, I won't go into details here (because I can't :p)

-Don't worry though, with `docker-compose` you can write down all these options in a .yml file so you don't have to type a command line that long every time you want to start a container (more on that later).
+Don't worry though, with `docker-compose` we can write down all these options in a .yml file so we don't have to type a command line that long every time we want to start a container (more on that later).

 To check that the container is properly running, open another terminal and do `docker ps` or `docker info`.
-You should be able to `curl -XGET http://localhost:8080`.
-You may also request the docker engine some more infos about the running container with `docker top docker-workshop-web-1`, `docker stats docker-workshop-web-1`, `docker logs docker-workshop-web-1` or the full package with `docker inspect docker-workshop-web-1`
+We should be able to `curl -XGET http://localhost:8080`.
+We may also request the docker engine some more infos about the running container with `docker top docker-workshop-web-1`, `docker stats docker-workshop-web-1`, `docker logs docker-workshop-web-1` or the full package with `docker inspect docker-workshop-web-1`

 At this point, you should also experiment with the various `docker run` options.